Incentives for Solar Energy

 Utility Incentive: Net Metering

 When you go solar, your electric bill is immediately reduced because you pull less electricity from the grid.
-Additionally, whenever your system generates more electricity than you are using at that moment, your excess power automatically feeds back into the grid – in essence spinning your meter backwards.
-The kilowatt hours (kWh) are credited to your bill for later use, for instance in winter, further contributing to your Electric Bill Savings.
+Additionally, whenever your system generates more electricity than you are using at that moment, your excess power automatically feeds back into the grid – in essence spinning your meter backward.
+The kilowatt-hour (kWh) are credited to your bill for later use, for instance in winter, further contributing to your Electric Bill Savings.
 When you end the month with excess kWh, the credits are reported to you on your bill.
 Credits roll over month to month but not year to year.
 Credits zero out on March 31 annually, then a new net metering year begins.
-This date aligns well with Washington’s solar generation, so that you can make the most of solar electricity generated in April.
+This date aligns well with Washington’s solar generation so that you can make the most of solar electricity generated in April.

 Net Metering is designed to allow customers to generate electricity to offset up to 100% of what they use over one year, but net metering does not offset the utility’s monthly minimum or base rate.
 Learn more by going to your utility’s website and search for “net metering” or “customer generation.”
 Some large utilities are PSE, Seattle City Light, Snopud, Pacific Power, Tacoma Power, Avista.